 No need to freak out here, ladies and gentlemen.
 Eating cranberry sauce and drinking a delicious Bordeaux for one meal will not – I repeat, will not — discolor your teeth forever.
 That would be a bit extreme.
 If you are one of those people that do whatever it takes to make sure your teeth are so white they virtually glow in the dark (like this writer), then you might want to take it easy on the staining foods and drinks.
 Perhaps skip the cranberry sauce and choose green beans; opt for white wine instead of red.

 THANK YOU WATER

-Helpful tip to survive Thanksgiving?
+A helpful tip to survive Thanksgiving?
 Be thankful and grateful that you have access to unlimited clean drinking water.
 Another helpful tip?
-Drink plenty of H2O before, during and after your magnificent meal.
+Drink plenty of H2O before, during, and after your magnificent meal.
 Water helps to rinse away the staining molecules and pigments that adhere to the surface of your teeth.
 It also helps your body digest food more efficiently; thus, making you feel less stuffed.
 Disclaimer: this is not an excuse to eat seconds, thirds, fourths, etc. Drinking more water does not equate to a free pass to pig out and eat for no reason.
 If you’re not hungry, stop.

 Lastly, make sure you brush and floss your teeth before going to bed as another Thanksgiving Day comes to an end.
 Excellent oral hygiene is the best way you can avoid staining and discoloration of the teeth.
-Contact Sugar Fix Dental Loft today with questions on how you can keep you smile white as snow.
+Contact Sugar Fix Dental Loft today with questions on how you can keep your smile white as snow.